 Katia Isakoff (London)

-This symposium is part of the HKB research project “Cult sounds” of Immanuel Brockhaus and Thomas Burkhalter (Norient), which is supported by the Swiss National Science Foundation.
+This symposium was part of the HKB research project “Cult Sounds” of Immanuel Brockhaus and Thomas Burkhalter (Norient), which is supported by the Swiss National Science Foundation.
 For more information, see www.hkb.bfh.ch or www.cult-sounds.com.

 Further papers have been chosen from call for abstracts in the following subject fields:

 The development of new synthesis procedures, editors, controllers and management software for auditory events seems to have reached a point at which the possible fields of application in music have been optimised and are both highly developed and user-friendly.
 Music technologies are future-oriented, but also process and transform past accomplishments.
 We wish to determine what virtual settings can offer, both within DAW systems and outside them.
 More and more developers and users are turning to physical systems (especially modular systems) that offer a great degree of openness and haptic characteristics.
 We aim to discuss this field of development.

 Innovations in music technology and the renewal and expansion of sounds have often taken place in experimental settings or through unconventional approaches adopted by those involved.
 We can often observe that new sounds develop in subcultures and are later adopted by the mainstream.
 What is the approach of those who develop, use and consume these sounds?
 What networks exist and emerge around the idea of a new sound?
 Do small teams of developers determine what happens?
 In what environments do sonic innovations occur?
 And what are the impact and significance of specific sounds in different social and cultural contexts?

 Innovative sounds that are used excessively in the mainstream for aesthetic or commercial reasons can divide the production and listening communities.
 Current preferences such as auto-tune, filtering, sidechain compression, stutter effects and bandstop effects are omnipresent but are not necessarily new, nor even genuine pop sounds.